The Hilbert space of 3d gravity: quantum group symmetries and observables: Acknowledgements

 \section{Acknowledgements}

 The research of K.N. was partially supported by the ANR (BLAN06-3\_139436 LQG-2006).
-The research of C.M. was supported by Perimeter Institute for Theoretical Physics.
+The research of C.M. was supported by the DFG Emmy-Noether research grant ME 3425/1-1 and by the Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research \& Innovation.
 C.M. thanks the Laboratoire de Math\'ematiques et de Physique Th\'eorique in Tours for their hospitality.
 This work was initiated and partially completed during her visits in Tours which were also supported by the ANR.